The California Eviction Process: Cost & Steps

 1. Post The Notice

-The first step is to serve your tenant with the initial notice, which will inform them of the issue and what is required of them to resolve it.
+The first step is to serve your tenant with the initial Notice, which will inform them of the issue and what is required of them to resolve it.
 You must have a legal reason for evicting the tenant, such as nonpayment of rent, lease violation, property damage, nuisance, or illegal use.
 The different types of notices are as follows:

 - 3-Day Notice to Pay Rent or Quit – for failing to pay rent.